celo-org/docs/blog/19-02-23-using-witnetio-oracle-to-connect-smart-contracts-to-off-chain-data-with-celo/using-witnetio-oracle-to-connect-smart-contracts-to-off-chain-data-with-celo.md

 ---
-title: Using Witnet.io Oracle to Connect Smart Contracts to Off-Chain Data with Celo.
+title: Using Witnet.io Oracle to Connect Smart Contracts to Off-Chain Data with Celo
 description: Connecting smart contracts to off-chain data on the Celo platform is made possible through the integration of the decentralized oracle network, Witnet.io!
 authors:
   - name: Kunal Dawar